Skip to Content

 Try one of these recipes for Meatless Monday:

-Large Seeds – Pumpkin Seeds and Sunflower seeds are not only good for you, they are a great way to snack, as well!
+Large seeds – Pumpkin Seeds and Sunflower seeds are not only good for you, they are a great way to snack, as well!
 They can be eaten raw or roasted in the oven with olive oil and spices.
 Pumpkin and sunflower seeds are a heart healthy snacking option

 Nuts – Cashews and almonds high in protein.
 Choose unsalted raw nuts for the healthiest snack to keep the salt content down.